-making the extensive disclosure for every single change in position that Schedule 13D requires would be incredibly costly and time consuming.

-To sum up, consider a Big Three index fund manager that has a position of more than 5% and is considering desirable nondeferential stewardship that could be viewed as being intended to influence control.
-The analysis in this Section shows that such nondeference would impose significant costs, which would be borne by the index fund manager rather than by the index fund.
+Given the frequency of trades in the Big Three's portfolios, making the additional extensive disclosures that Schedule 13D requires would be incredibly costly and time consuming.
+If a Big Three index fund manager has a position of 5% or more in a company, nondeference that would require filing Schedule 13D would impose significant costs, which would be borne by the index fund manager rather than by the index fund.
 Such nondeference would therefore be against the interests of the index fund manager, even though it is desirable for the index fund.